PLUG-IN PR

 Events demand a working relationship that can surface constraints early, support fast decisions, and tolerate directness under pressure.
 If that operating rhythm isn’t in place before planning begins, execution quality alone won’t carry the load.

-If critical matters such as decision ownership, approval pathways, resourcing limits, unresolved internal tensions, and others are not factored in, those don’t stay internal.
-They emerge under pressure, with no margin to correct course.
+If structural realities - such as decision ownership, approval pathways, resourcing limits, or unresolved internal tensions - aren’t accounted for upfront, they don’t stay hidden.
+They surface under pressure, when there’s no room to correct course.

 This is why events that look well planned on paper often go sideways in practice.